 There for the best of Rwanda gorilla trekking, Rwanda golden monkey trekking, and the rest of Rwanda safari, volcanoes national park Rwanda offers an incresible experience for all those that want to Enjoy the splendor that volcanoes national park offers.

-Location and Size of Volcanoes National Park
+About Volcanoes National Park Rwanda

 It was initially a small area around Karisimbi, Mikeno and Visoke volcanoes which was gazetted to protect the Mountain gorillas which were facing the threat of extinction as a result of poaching.

 There are about 10 habituated gorilla families in Volcanoes National Park that are visited by tourists everyday.

 Each gorilla family is led by a giant silverback which is responsible for overseeing day-to-day activities of the whole group.

 In 1929, Volcanoes national park was extended into Rwanda and the then Belgian Congo and was named Albert national park managed and run by the Belgian Colonial Authorities.